 In-Person Notary Public Services

 Jessica Campbell, a financial writer and CPA for Collins P.C.
-Financial Group, said checks soon will go the way of the dodo bird for many reasons.
+Financial Group, makes an argument for modern banking.

 “Checks are considered an old-school method of payment.
 Not only are they less convenient, but they’re also less secure than debit and credit cards,” she said.
 “For example, you can easily close a debit or credit card if it gets lost or stolen.
 But if a check falls into the wrong hands, your bank account number and address has just been compromised by a complete stranger.
 With the world moving in a paper-less direction, checks are quickly being phased out.
 Plus, people are drawn to the perks and benefits of credit cards.
 You can easily apply for one online and open it up for free.
 Then you’ll earn rewards on everything you buy while building your credit history.
 If you manage your credit responsibly, then it’s a win-win.”